hungcq/knowledge-repo/IT/designing-data-intensive-applications/10-batch-processing.md

 - -> Need to use external workflow scheduler
 - Reduce-side joins & grouping:
   - Joins must be local to a single machine to be efficient
-  - 2 mappers for 2 sides of join: partition in the same way (hash of key…)
+  - 2 mappers for 2 sides of join: partition in the same way (eg hash of key)
   - Reducer download & merge both side of join
   - Handle hot keys:
     - 1 side of join sharded